SammamMahdi/Hand_Gesture_BSC12/README.md

    ```sh
    python Hand_gesture_mouse_control.py
    ```
-   or just run the script in your IDE.
+   Or just run the script in your IDE.
 6. **A preview window will open** showing your webcam feed.
 A transparent overlay will appear on your desktop showing colored dots for your fingertips.

 ## Gestures